stephanelsmith/micro-aprs/docs/mod/README.md

 $$ N_{markstep} = \frac{1024}{\frac{t_{mark}}{t_{s}}} = 55.7279 $$

-While this wouldn't normally be a problem if we are solving sin directly with floating point math, because we are using integer math, rounding $N_{markstep}$ up or down with lead to a rapid frequency rate deviation.
+While this wouldn't normally be a problem if we are solving sin directly with floating point math, because we are using integer math, rounding $N_{markstep}$ up or down will lead to a rapid frequency rate deviation.
 It is necessary to not only track the frequency step size, but also track the factional residue.

 In our case, we pick a residue size of 10000, which leads us with a residue of 7279 per iteration (sampling rate step.)